tunnels-is/nice-website/docs/custom-blocklist.md

 ## Adding a new block list

-You need to provide a unique Tag (name) and the absolute path to your list file.
+You need to provide a unique Tag (name) and the absolute path to your block list file.

 ## Block List format